The History of Alberta 55 plus

 The City of Airdrie hosted the 16th Alberta 55 Plus Summer Games.
 Seventeen activities were included in the Games with two being cultural competitions and brought close to 1100 competitors from all corners of the province.

-The City of St Albert will be the proud host of the 2nd biennial Alberta 55 Plus Winter Games, at the present 13 activities will be offered to close to 1100 participants from across the province.
+The City of St Albert hosted the 2nd biennial Alberta 55 Plus Winter Games, at the present 13 activities will be offered to close to 1100 participants from across the province.